Affordable Workforce Housing

 - Workforce Housing Listening Session, June 16: The Council hosted a listening session to hear directly from residents about their experience finding affordable housing in Seattle.

-- Offsite Committee Meeting and Public Comment, July 16, 6:30pm: The Housing Affordability, Human Services, and Economic Resiliency committee meeting will include presentations from the Office of Housing, the Tenants Union, and Ballard community members and will include 30 minutes for public comment.
-The meeting will take place at the Ballard Community Center, 6020 28th Ave NW in Seattle.
+- Offsite Committee Meeting and Public Comment, July 16, 6:30pm: The Housing Affordability, Human Services, and Economic Resiliency committee meeting included presentations from the Office of Housing, the Tenants Union, and Ballard community members and included the opportunity for public comment.
+The meeting took place at the Ballard Community Center, 6020 28th Ave NW in Seattle.

-- Draft Recommendations Feedback Session, July 21, 6 p.m.: The expert teams will present draft recommendations at an evening workshop with an opportunity for community feedback.Â The Feedback Session will take place in the Bertha Knight Landes Room in Seattle City Hall, 600 4th Ave.
+- Draft Recommendations Feedback Session, July 21, 6 p.m.: The expert teams presented draft recommendations at an evening workshop with an opportunity for community feedback.Â The Feedback Session took place in the Bertha Knight Landes Room in Seattle City Hall, 600 4th Ave.

-- Council deliberation: Draft recommendations will presented in Council Briefings on Monday July 21 at 9:30 a.m. for feedback.
-Final recommendations will come back to the Council in September.
+- Council deliberation: Draft recommendations were presented in Council Briefings on Monday July 21 at 9:30 a.m. for feedback.
+Final recommendations will come back to the Council on September 16 at 2 p.m. in the Planning, Land Use and Sustainability Committee.
 The Council will seek public comment and stakeholder input in its deliberation on the recommendations and on any implementing legislation.

 Building a mixed-income city where workers can choose to live is critical to achieve our goals for environmental sustainability and economic and social prosperity.
 A single tool will not overcome our challenges of affordability.
 The City currently employs a wide variety of tools including the Housing Levy, the Multi-family tax exemption, incentive zoning etc. This review should bring greater clarity about the role each of these tools serves and how we can most effectively craft the policy/program design for each.